voxeet/comms-app-react-videocall/README.md

 Please see the [additional configuration options](additional-configurations.md) guide to learn more about additional settings such as music mode.

-## Known issues and limitations

-- Speaker selection is available only on Chrome
-- The copy conference link works only for root directories by default
-- In some cases entering a conference may take more than three seconds
-- On Safari 15.4 and below, the local user can hear echo

-## Requirements and supported platforms

-Video Conference Call App supports four main browsers

-- Chrome 100+
-- Safari 15+
-- Firefox 100+
-- Edge 100+

 ## More resources